PolishedTomato/swiftUI-100-days/README.md

 SwifiUI Day 26

+BetterRest project completed

+When try to add a ZStack in side form to use RadialGradient for background purpose, setting RadialGradient.frame() with .infinity can't fill out the whole ZStack container.
+However, I managed to work around it by using padding(-50) modifier on it.

 Since Date is hard to manipulate, we should reply on iOS for date calculation. we can create a DateComponents() to specify the hour, minute,etc and use Calendar.current.date(from: components), Ex components = DateComponets(), components.hour = 8, components.minute = 0, then that func will return a date object of today with specified date component.
 That is 8 am of today.